FaresX/QInsControl.jl/docs/src/Workflow.md

 the instrument VirtualInstr with address VirtualAddress, variable "扫描测试", step 1 μA, destination 200 μA and delay 0.1s for each loop.

+In general, it is unnecessary to write such a complicated script.
+Most of them are used to support special demands and ensure universality.

 ## plot data
 ![image](assets/select-plot.png)

-One can right click at the blank region to select plots to show.
+One can right click at blank region to select plots to show.

 ![image](assets/select-data-plot.png)